Display Solutions for Smart Terminals

 Bright ambient light

-How We support Smart Terminal Display Projects
+How We Support Smart Terminal Display Projects

 Large LCD display module (≥12-inch) being integrated with cover glass, touch panel, and mounting structure on an engineering workbench.